renatovieiradesouza/flutter_layout_demo_1/README.md

 A new Flutter application.

-This objective is a create App with estructure only layout.
+The objective is a create App with only estructure layout.

 Below, image with explaning the layout.